npm/gauge/README.md

 larger window sizes will be clean, but shrinking the window will always result in some cruft.

+**IMPORTANT:** If you prevously were passing in a non-tty stream but you still want output (for example, a stream wrapped by the `ansi` module) then you need to pass in the **tty** option below, as `gauge` needs access to the underlying tty in order to do things like terminal resizes and terminal width detection.

 The **options** object can have the following properties, all of which are
 optional: